arjjjohnson/DH110-2021F/assignment08/readme.md

 ### Optional evaluation and revision history
 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

+Cognitive Walk through

+  <iframe src="https://ucla.zoom.us/rec/share/MY7RiVjOhs-EycAgJyDoptRwmg7_sVHmPZCr3Xjt4iGjGAoeRpICW4hUGdWwkmJr.thMQ0nt-zwX6QZcY" width="640" height="480"></iframe>

 ### Pitch video [update the video after recording your presentation]
-### conclusion: what you learned throughout the process

-  <iframe src="https://ucla.zoom.us/rec/share/MY7RiVjOhs-EycAgJyDoptRwmg7_sVHmPZCr3Xjt4iGjGAoeRpICW4hUGdWwkmJr.thMQ0nt-zwX6QZcY" width="640" height="480"></iframe>

-<iframe class="card-img" width="560" height="315" src="https://ucla.zoom.us/rec/share/MY7RiVjOhs-EycAgJyDoptRwmg7_sVHmPZCr3Xjt4iGjGAoeRpICW4hUGdWwkmJr.thMQ0nt-zwX6QZcY" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Title:

-Problem/Design Statement:

-What is your project title?
-What was the ux design problem/challenge you wanted to solve?
-Did you conduct research?
-(1: competitor analysis, 2: contextual inquiry) What were your ideas for the solution?
-(3: persona, 4: scenario, 5: wireframes, 6: wireflow, 7: GUI design variations, 8: interactive prototype)
-How do you know it would work?
-(9: UT and other evaluation) Presentation
+### Conclusion

 Here was the process ...
 Here is what I learned ....
+One thing I learned with this project is that there is always more that you can edit and change, with the time limitations on assignments, I had to push myself to focus on select tasks rather than making a fully operational prototype.
+Additionally, I found that starting from scratch was almost easier than taking a constructed webpage and adding features.